walsm232/ReactJS-portfolio/README.md

 <hr>

 <h2> Project Information </h2>
 <p> This GitHub repository is being used for building out my online web portfolio which has been created using ReactJS.
-I am completely new to ReactJS so this will be a learning curve for me and will take some time to be complete.
 At the moment this is a work in progress but I will continue to update the repository as progress is made.

 <hr>
 <h2> Technologies, Libraries, and Fonts Used </h2>